 Frequently Asked Questions

-There is a ramp at the front entrance, and an elevator at the side door entrance.
+There is a ramp at the side entrance, with an elevator option to bypass stairs leading to the performance level.

 There are also adequate parking spaces for those who need to park close to the entrance.